-Individual Support Services (ISS) are available to assist adults with establishing their own household or independent living setting by renting or owning his/her own home.
-ISS applies to individuals that want to leave a certified setting, those who are ready to move from a family home, or are unsuccessfully living on their own & have significant health and safety issues identified, face eviction, loss of housing, or who are homeless.
+Individualized Support Services (ISS) are available to assist adults with establishing their own household or independent living setting by renting or owning his/her own home.
+ISS applies to individuals that want to leave a certified setting, those who are ready to move from a family home, or are unsuccessfully living on their own.
+Many of these individuals have significant health and safety issues identified, face eviction, loss of housing, or who are homeless.

 Moving to a new apartment or house can be both exciting and stressful, so let sasi help you through the process.
 Individuals who are eligible for services through OPWDD and are 18 years or older can apply for this service.